davidfague/Stylized-ReducedOrder-L5-Model/README.md

 (2) 	Future Considerations:
+	(2.0) Conductances: #would need to be fit to reduced order Ben used a log-normal distribution with mean 0.2 nS and std of 0.345 nS for excitatory synaptic conductances.

-	(2.1) adjust length of apical and basal dendrites to meet same prop as Ben's L5 (apical/basal = 7440/4640) (2.2) add synapses to soma
+	We fixed inhibitory synaptic conductances at 1 nS (2.1) adjust length of apical and basal dendrites to meet same prop as Ben's L5 (apical/basal = 7440/4640) (2.2) add synapses to soma
 	(2.3) add axon